princeprakhar/Rock-Paper-Scissor-Game/README.md

 - Refreshing the page will reset the score.
 - Enjoy playing Rock-Paper-Scissor!
 If you have any questions or suggestions, feel free to reach out.

+## Deployment
+- The project deployed on vercel currently at ```https://rock-paper-scissor-game-pp0olyi15-prakhar-deeps-projects.vercel.app```

 ## Contributions
 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
 ## License